Kosoku/kosoku-blog-posts/Ditko/Ditko.md

 UIColor *brightColor = [randomRGB KDI_colorByAdjustingBrightnessByPercent:0.1];
 ```

 *UIImage+KDIExtensions.h* and *NSImage+KDIExtensions.h* provide methods to quickly switch between original and template images, and determine the dominant color of an image.
+For example:

 ```objc
 // assume this exists